 Office of Research and Sponsored Programs

-IMPORTANT Proposal Submission Changes Due to the Revised PHS Financial Conflict of Interest Regulations
+Proposal Submission Procedures to Comply with PHS Financial Conflict of Interest Regulations

-External INVESTIGATOR Financial Conflict of Interest (FCOI) Certification Form (MS Word Form) (PDF Fillable Form)
+External Investigator Financial Conflict of Interest POLICY Certification Form (MS Word Form) (PDF Fillable Form)

 To be completed by individuals/organizations identified as investigators on the Listing Form that are NOT listed on the FDP clearing house for PHS compliant COI policies